ronniross/eco-benchmark/whitepaper.md

 This new definition of ROI directly aligns with the eco-benchmark's core principle: to shift AI development from a paradigm of "performance" to one of **consequence**, demanding that we ask not "How much money did it make?" but rather, "Was its existence a net positive for our world?"

-Ronni Ross
 In cross-modal inferencing loops with the models Gemini 2.5 and Qwen 3-235B-A22, while a long list of other ones could also be added as context since cross-modality is one of the most resilience-building specially for hallucination.
-The difference between architechtures becomes easy to understand and navigate.
+The difference between architectures becomes easy to understand and navigate.
 Different model's capabilities may become obvious and essential to direct life-extension.
-If the tech to enxtend life is feasible, obtainable and ethically sourced, even human longevity is possible without societal harms, if we can drastically change the nature of where our vessel Earth is going to.
+If the tech to extend life is feasible, obtainable and ethically sourced, even human longevity is possible without societal harms, if we can drastically change the nature of where our vessel Earth is going to.

+Ronni Ross
+2025